ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/testing/index.md

 ## Automated testing for smart contracts {#automated-testing-for-smart-contracts}

-### 1. Unit testing {#unit-testing}
+### 1. Functional testing {#functional-testing}

+Functional testing verifies the functionality of a smart contract and provides assurance that each function in the code works as expected.
+Functional testing requires understanding how your smart contract should behave in certain conditions.
+Then you can test each function by running computations with selected values and comparing the returned output with the expected output.

+Functional testing covers three methods: **unit testing**, **integration testing**, and **system testing**.

+- **Unit testing**

-Unit testing is an approach that involves testing individual components in a smart contract for correctness.
+Unit testing involves testing individual components in a smart contract for correctness.
 A unit test is simple, quick to run, and provides a clear idea of what went wrong if the test fails.

 Unit tests are crucial for smart contract development, especially if you need to add new logic to the code.
-Unit testing verifies the behavior of specific parts of your code and confirms that they execute as intended.
+You can verify the behavior of each feature and confirm that it executes as intended.

+Running a unit test often requires creating *assertions*—simple, informal statements specifying requirements for a smart contract.
+Unit testing can then be used to test each assertion and see if it holds true under execution.

+Examples of contract-related assertions include:

+i.
+"Only the admin can pause the contract"

+ii.
+"Non-admins cannot mint new tokens"

+iii.
+"The contract reverts on errors"

+- **Integration testing**

+Integration testing is a level higher than unit testing on the testing hierarchy.
+In integration testing, individual components of the smart contract are tested together.

+This approach detects errors arising from interactions between different components of a contract or across multiple contracts.
+You should use this method if you have a complex contract with multiple functions or one that interfaces with other contracts.

+Integration testing can be useful for ensuring that things like [inheritance](https://docs.soliditylang.org/en/v0.8.12/contracts.html#inheritance) and dependency injection work properly.

+- **System testing**

+System testing is the final phase of functional testing for smart contracts.
+A system evaluates the smart contract as one fully integrated product to see if it performs as specified in the technical requirements.

+You can think of this stage as checking the end-to-end flow of your smart contract from a user’s point of view.
+A good way to perform system testing on a smart contract is to deploy it on a production environment, such as a [testnet](/developers/docs/networks/#ethereum-testnets) or [development network](/developers/docs/development-networks/).

+Here, end-users can perform trial runs and report any issues with the contract’s business logic and overall functionality.
+System testing is important because you cannot change code once the contract is deployed in the main EVM environment.

+System testing can also cover separate testing measures, such as load testing and regression testing.
+A load test (also called a stress test) assesses the program's ability to perform optimally under real-time loads, while regression tests ensure changes made during development (after previous unit tests) didn't introduce new defects in the final contract.

 ### 2. Static/dynamic analysis {#static-dynamic-analysis}